Newsroom

 • Ask for an electrician’s ECRA/ESA licence number, it should be on their truck and estimate.

 • An unlicensed contractor may falsely claim they have a licence number.
-Always verify an ECRA/ESA licence number or look them up by company name at findacontractor.esasafe.com.
+Verify it on ESA’s Find a Contractor tool.

 • Do not trust a contractor if they ask you to take out the notification of work (permit) in your name with the Electrical Safety Authority.
 Hire a Licensed Electrical Contractor for any electrical work in Ontario.